-The Best AI Medical Scribes [2024 Edition]
+The Best AI Medical Scribe Apps & Software [2025 Edition]

 Healthcare facilities have come a long way from handwritten notes and paper files used to document patient appointments and treatments.
 Now hospitals, clinics, and other organizations store patient data and documents electronically, utilizing a system of electronic healthcare records (EHRs) to keep practices of all sizes organized and data accessible.
 But new technological advances are again looming on the horizon to change medical facilities once more, and that is the large-scale incorporation of AI (artificial intelligence) tools.